 Cardamom: A Quick Culinary How-To

 I am unabashedly in love with this spice.
 A dash of the powder adds a tempting flavour to almost anything.
 Have you ever tried coffee the Arabic way?
 No?
 The ground coffee is mixed with elaichi before brewing creating a heavenly spiciness.
+Cardamom in coffee is wonderful to enjoy its benefits.

-Light and crumbly, these melt- in- your -mouth, eggless Indian shortbread cookies with cardamom, aka Nankhatai are truly a delectable treat!
+Light and crumbly, these melt-in-your-mouth, eggless Indian shortbread cookies with cardamom, aka Nankhatai are truly a delectable treat!

 For all savoury dishes, stick to the pods.
 For all sweet recipes, use only the powder form or crushed seeds with a light hand, else the spice will overwhelm all other flavours.

-Tasha’s Inside Tip
+Tasha’s Tip for Cardamom

 The essential oils in this spice (read: the fresh taste and the health benefits) are released when it is bruised.
 So, ground the spice before you use it.
 Plus, it allows the flavour to blend more evenly with other ingredients.
 But do remember that the aroma and taste evaporate swiftly after cardamom is ground.
 So, always store it as uncrushed seed.